AygyunG/AygyunG.github.io/README.md

 # AygyunG.github.io
 Keep it Moving landing page.
-This is a desktop landing page I have designed for my first attempt in learning HTML and CSS.
+This is a desktop landing page I designed as my first coding experiement.
 App concept by Chije Wangati.